Cellar/cellar-ui/CONTRIBUTING.md

 This will startup any dependencies required by the API and bootstrap their configuration.
 It will also output any relevant secrets into a file called `.env` from which the Cellar API will read secrets.

-You can now be able to run the tests.
+You should now be able to run the tests.
 They can be run either from your IDE or from the terminal using the commands below.
-Running the test from make will run them in headless mode.
+Running the test with `make` will run them in headless mode.
-(This is how the tests run in the CI pipeline.
+(This is how the tests run in the CI pipeline.)

 ```shell
 make test-unit